 National Capital Gift Planning Council is so grateful for the support of our generous sponsors.
 Our Sponsor Spotlight series highlights their valuable contributions to the planned giving industry and the numerous ways they may be of service to our members and those in their professional networks.

-NCGPC: Tell us about Stelter.
-What are your company’s values?
-Have your company’s values shifted, adapted, or shone brighter in the face of COVID-19?
+NCGPC: Tell us a little bit about Giving Docs.
+What are your company's values?
+Have your company's values shifted, adapted or shone brighter in the face of COVID-19?

 Daniel Parker (DP): Founded 40 years ago as the asset management arm of State Street Corporation, State Street Global Advisors is grounded in our 225-year heritage of helping people manage their assets wisely.
 Today, we’re the world’s fourth largest asset manager with $3.90 trillion in assets under management for more than 2,300 clients, ranging from central banks and sovereign wealth funds, to pensions, foundations, and investment advisors.

 To help our clients achieve their financial goals, we live by our guiding principles each and every day:

 - Invent the future

 These principles have helped millions of people secure their financial futures.
 This takes each of our employees in 30 offices around the world, and a firm-wide conviction that we can always do it better.

 NCGPC: How has COVID-19 affected your business operations and how have you adapted?

 DP: The health and safety of State Street’s employees has been paramount for our firm throughout the pandemic.
 Beginning in Spring 2020, our company began working remotely at more than 90 percent and implemented additional measures to ensure a greater sense of security and peace of mind for employees and their families, including expanding paid leave for employees in need.

 The pandemic created extreme volatility as well as record trading volumes across the financial markets.
 Our experts were called upon by regulators and central banks throughout the world to provide real-time insights into market structures and liquidity.